jaequery/hak/README.md

 - It pulls code / application - just like NPM/APT
 - It hosts your application with a hostname - http://yourapp.docker
-- Deploy your app to an Ubuntu server
+- Deploys your app to an Ubuntu server

 Here is how that process looks like: